Searching ...

 The Dale Trail guides you through the life and legacy of Dale Earnhardt, Sr. Originally from Kannapolis, follow in the footsteps of the NASCAR legend.
 Do everything from checking out Richard Childress Racing to tasting a tomato sandwich just like Dale enjoyed it.

-Barbecue is a North Carolina staple, and you will find plenty of it and Cabarrus County.
-Concord is the home of some coveted barbecue restaurants.
-The area is also popular with craft breweries.
-Try a locally sourced and created pint and see what the buzz is for yourself.
-Check out a few local Cabarrus County dining destinations:
+Barbecue is a North Carolina staple; you will find plenty of it and Cabarrus County.
+Concord has some coveted barbecue restaurants.
+Pair with the local brews out of the craft distilleries.
+Try a locally sourced and created pint and see the buzz for yourself.
+A few local Cabarrus County dining destinations:

 • 44 Mills Kitchen + Tap has a modern take on southern cuisine and 16 rotating craft beer taps.